lumail/lumail/CONTRIBUTING.md

     lumail2 --version

-This will either return the release number if you've downloaded a published releast tarball, or a git revision ID.
+This will either return the release number if you've downloaded a published release tarball, or a git revision ID.

 If you can test the latest release, that would also be helpful.